blurrypiano/littleVulkanEngine/littleVulkanEngine/tutorial04/README.md

 # Tutorial

-In this tutorial we continue working on our graphics pipeline.
-We read in the compiled shader files created in the previous tutorial and use them to create shader modules.

-We also have added the lve_device file which encapsulates a vulkan device and functionality for creating a vulkan instance, setting up validation layers, picking a physical device and creating a logical device and queues.
-Additionally, there is a bit of helper functionality
+In this tutorial we configure the rest of our graphics pipeline create info to prepare our pipeline for drawing.

 ## Building